core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 The terms "payload" and "body" are used as defined in {{-coap-blockwise, Section 2}}.
 Note that, when block-wise transfer is not used, the terms "payload" and "body" are to be understood as equal.

-For better readability, examples in this document the binary payload is provided in hexadecimal representation as well as a human-readable format.
+For better readability, in the examples in this document the binary payload is shown in a hexadecimal representation as well as a human-readable format.
 In the actual message, however, it would be encoded in the binary message format defined in {{-dns}}.

 Selection of a DoC Server   {#sec:doc-server-selection}